h-unterp/buzzwords/Readme.md

-# Find all the buzzwords your resume contains, and all it's missing.
+# Find all buzzwords your resume contains, and all it's missing.

 ## See project here: https://h-unterp.github.io/buzzwords/